Beaumont Leys: Amenities and facilities

 The Beaumont Shopping Centre is the main facility, one of the largest shopping areas in the city suburbs.
 There is also a church, a large leisure centre, a library and a police station nearby.
-Smaller shopping precincts tend to be on land that was previously occupied by farms.
+Smaller shopping precincts tend to be on land that was previously occupied by farms, such as the Astil Lodge shops.
+In 2023, Leicester City Council announced the closure of Beaumont Leys market.

 There are also several schools including Babington Academy and Beaumont Leys School.
 The latter is now a specialised science school and was rebuilt in 2009 with a City Learning Centre built next to it.

-Primary schools in the area include Beaumont lodge Primary school, heatherbrook primary school and Glebelands primary school.
+Primary schools in the area include Beaumont Lodge Primary school, Heatherbrook primary school, Buswells Lodge Primary School and Glebelands primary school.

-The area includes a large industrial estate, which includes the main Walkers Crisps factory and Office Depot, as well as a smaller industrial estate to the south.
+The area includes a large industrial estate, which includes the main Walkers Crisps factory and Office Depot alongside Trelleborg, as well as a smaller industrial estate to the south.

 The Leicester Lions speedway team compete in the Elite League and their home track is at Beaumont Park.

 Transport

-Beaumont Leys is mainly served by First Leicester and Centrebus.
+Beaumont Leys is mainly served by two companies First in Leicester who operate routes;